Zdeněk Fierlinger: Third Republic

 On 6 October 1945, Fierlinger met with Bakulin, who told him that the Soviet Union wanted to be the exclusive customer for the uranium from Jáchymov, but it was prepared to be more flexible about the ownership.
 The next day, Fierlinger met with Beneš at his villa at Sezimovo Ústí to discuss the treaty.
 Beneš objected to the demand that Czechoslovakia sell uranium only to the Soviet Union, but he was told by Fierlinger that signing the treaty was the precondition for Soviet support for Czechoslovak territorial claims against Poland.

 At the same time, Bakulin informed Fierlinger that he had already promised to ship 38,516 kg of radioactive material to the Soviet Union.
 On 14 October, 37,012 kg of uranium paints were shipped to the Soviet Union, and on 29 October, 9,725 kg of uranium concentrate were loaded onto a train there.

 In response to a message from Molotov, Fierlinger indicated his willingness to have the Soviet Union be the exclusive buyer of the uranium, but he was opposed to the joint stock company, and the Jáchymov mine must be under sole Czechoslovak control.
 On 14 November, Bakulin submitted a new draft treaty to Fierlinger, which dropped the demand for a joint stock company but provided for a state-owned Czechoslovak company, whose management would consist of a joint board of four member (two Czechoslovak and two Soviet) to run the Jáchymov mine.
 On 17 November, Fierlinger spoke at the presidum, consisting of the prime minister and the five deputies representing the five major parties about the treaty, and general approval was expressed.

 On 21 November 1945, Bakulin told Fierlinger that the Soviets were willing to accept the treaty if 90% of the uranium went to the Soviet Union, and the Czechoslovaks could keep the remaining 10%.
-On 23 November, Fierlinger first informed the full cabinet about the treaty, which he argued "makes no demands on the financial resoures of the state, on the contrary, it means financial gain".
+On 23 November, Fierlinger first informed the full cabinet about the treaty, which he argued "makes no demands on the financial resources of the state, on the contrary, it means financial gain".
 Later that day, Fierlinger signed an agreement with the Soviet Union for Czechoslovakia to supply uranium from the mines at Jáchymov for the Soviet atomic bomb program.

 He remained prime minister until the 1946 elections, when the largest share of the votes was won by the Czechoslovak Communists.
 He became a leading figure in the "left-wing" social democracy movement, which sought the closest possible ties with the Czechoslovak Communist Party under Klement Gottwald, who became the new premier.
 The American historians Joseph Rothschild and Nancy Wingfield described Fierlinger as "a reflective enthusiast for zombie-like coordination with the Communists and the Soviet Union".